ioccc-src/winner/next/guidelines.md

     this_is_not;       /* <-- Try to avoid implicit type declarations */
 ```

+We really **DISLIKE** submissions that make blatant use of `#include` of
+large data files to get around the source code size limit.
+This does not mean
+`#include` of standard header files, just data files you provide.

+On 28 January 2007, the Judges rescinded the requirement that the
+`#` in a C preprocessor directive must be the 1st non-whitespace byte.

+### About compilers

 We tend to **like _less_** a submission that requires either
 `gcc` **OR** `clang`.  **We _prefer_ submissions** that can compile
 under **BOTH** `gcc` **AND** `clang`. **Hint!**